dsuarezf/deploying-on-cloud-services/README.md

-# s2i-ultra-tiny-http-service
+# ultra-tiny-http-service

-This repository is an example of Source to Image (S2I) project to be deployed on Openshift Online.
+This repository contains a very simple HTTP server coded in Java to be used as a example project to deploy on Cloud Services as Openshift Online or Google Cloud Platform.

 The service itself is a tiny HTTP Server listening on port 8080.

+## Deploying on Openshift

 First of all we need to have the OpenShift CLI installed.
 It can be downloaded from the OpenShift site.